INFO CORNER

 Olena Samokhlib

-She was born in 1996 in Horlivka, Ukraine.
-She holds a master’s degree in Finance, Banking, and Insurance, although she has gained work experience in various areas since 2018.
+Born in 1996 in Horlivka, Ukraine, she has a Master’s degree in Finance, Banking and Insurance, although she has gained work experience in different areas since 2018.
 In 2021, she decided to fulfill her dream and moved to Spain.
 Since then, she got to know BCNLIP and realized that she wants to be part of its team.
 She has a deep admiration for the Spanish people and their culture.

 Each language is a different way of seeing life.